Vinnie Pasquantino Player Props: Royals vs. Nationals

-Vinnie Pasquantino -- with an on-base percentage of .256 in his past 10 games, 88 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Washington Nationals, with Josiah Gray on the hill, on May 27 at 4:10 PM ET.
+The Kansas City Royals, including Vinnie Pasquantino (.256 on-base percentage in past 10 games, 85 points below season-long percentage), take on starting pitcher MacKenzie Gore and the Washington Nationals at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his previous game he had a one-hit showing (1-for-5) against the Nationals.
+In his last game he had a one-hit showing (1-for-5) against the Nationals.

 Vinnie Pasquantino Game Info & Props vs. the Nationals